postmannen/steward/README.md

 ## TODO

 - Timeouts.
 Does it makes sense to have a default timeout for all messages, and where that timeout can be overridden per message upon creation of the message.
+Implement the concept of timeouts/TTL for messages.

+- **Implemented**
-- Check that there is a node for the specific message new incomming message, and the supervisor should create the process with the wanted subject on both the publishing and the receiving node.
-If there is no such node an error should be generated and processed by the error-kernel.
+Check that there is a node for the specific message new incomming message, and the supervisor should create the process with the wanted subject on the publishing.

+- **Implemented**
-- Since a process will be locked while waiting to send the error on the errorCh maybe it makes sense to have a channel inside the processes error handling with a select so we can send back to the process if it should continue or not based not based on how severe the error where.
+Since a process will be locked while waiting to send the error on the errorCh maybe it makes sense to have a channel inside the processes error handling with a select so we can send back to the process if it should continue or not based not based on how severe the error where.
 This should be right after sending the error sending in the process.

 - Look into adding a channel to the error messages sent from a worker process, so the error kernel can send f.ex. a shutdown instruction back to the worker.

-- Implement the concept of timeouts/TTL for messages.

 - Prometheus exporters for metrics.

+- Go through all processes and check that the error is handled correctly, and also reported back on the error subject to the master supervisor.

+- Implement the code running inside of each process as it's own function type that get's passed into the spawn process method up on creation of a new method.

 ## Howto